A Safe Place to Learn, Play and Grow

-Our toddler program focuses on developing your toddler’s self-esteem, independence, and self-help skills.
-At U-GRO, your toddler will develop language and cognitive skills, coordination and spatial awareness, and self-control through:
+Our age-specific toddler programs focus on developing your toddler’s self-esteem and self-help skills.
+At this stage, they’re learning to walk and talk through exploration and discovery.
+At U-GRO, our curriculum is designed to keep up with your child’s accelerated pace by working with them to develop language and cognitive skills, coordination and spatial awareness, and self-control.

-- A safe, spacious environment that fosters independence.
+- A safe, spacious environment to foster independence

 - Follows one-step simple direction